Check to see if a file is accessible

 Struct_Type lstat_file (String_Type file)

-function behaves identically to stat_file
+The lstat_file function behaves identically to stat_file

-is a symbolic link, lstat_file
+but if file is a symbolic link, lstat_file returns

 information about the link itself, and not the file that it